 When a fretboard diagram is selected, it can be edited in the Inspector as follows:

-Color and Stacking order can be adjusted in the "Element" section at the top of the Inspector.
+Visibility, Color and Stacking order can also be adjusted from the "Element" section.

-Certain default properties of fretboard diagrams (barre thickness, vertical position, scale, fret-number font-size and position) can be adjusted from the Style submenu: select Format→Style…→Fretboard Diagrams.
-Any changes made here affect all existing diagrams, as well as those applied subsequently.
+Certain default and global properties of Fretboard Diagrams (e.g. barre thickness, vertical position, scale, fret-number font-size and position) can be adjusted from the Style submenu: select Format→Style…→Fretboard Diagrams.
+Some of these properties are subject to override via the Inspector; but most affect all Fretboard Diagrams in the score.

 MuseScore can import MIDI files (.mid/.midi/.kar) and convert them into music notation.